jjzazuet/aws-cheatsheets/DVA-C01-x-ray.md

   - API Gateway - Active, passive instrumentation.
 Uses sampling rules.
   - ELB - request tracing.
 - Four ways to integrate:
-  - Active instrumentation - samples/instruments incoming requests.
+  - Active tracing - samples/traces incoming requests.
-  - Passive instrumentation - instruments requests sampled by another service.
+  - Passive tracing - instruments requests sampled by another service.
   - Request tracing - Adds tracing header to incoming requests, propagates downstream.
   - Tooling - Runs the X-ray daemon to receive segments from the X-Ray SDK.
     - Needs SDK + daemon agent installed.
     - The X-Ray daemon buffers segments in a queue and uploads to X-Ray in batches.
+- Sampling rules
+  - Can work on the X-Ray SDK with active tracing.
+  - TBD how is sampling customized.

 ## Metrics